There is no Israel without Jews.

 Checkpoints – Much noise is made in the media about the checkpoints in the ‘West Bank.’
 That area is Judea & Samaria, a historically and religiously significant area to Jews, and has been an epicenter of terrorist activity for decades, sanctioned by the Palestinian Authority, who has control over two-thirds of the region.
 To contain security concerns, checkpoints are a necessity.
 However, it is incorrect that these security controls are only for Arabs.
 Anyone leaving Judea & Samaria, Jews included, are subject to passing through a checkpoint.
 Jews who live even in Area C, which is fully controlled by Israel, have to go through checkpoints daily if leaving the area.
 The army can ask anyone for ID, including Jews.

 Separation Wall – All countries enact necessary security measures to prevent violence.
 Even Arab countries have security walls between one another.
 In 2002, a security wall, not a ‘separation wall’ was built in Judea & Samaria as a response to the uptick in suicide bombings.
-This measure greatly reduced the occurance of the bombings, which wreaked havoc on daily life all over Israel.
+This measure greatly reduced the occurrence of the bombings, which wreaked havoc on daily life all over Israel.
 Buses were routinely blown up, cafes, nightclubs, and even schools.
 Along the border of Gaza, there is a security fence, which was also built to reduce terrorism.

 Apartheid – No such thing exists in Israel.
 Arabs have equal rights in Israel

-Military Occupation in Gaza – Hamas is in charge of Gaza.
-Israel disengaged from Gaza in 2005; therefore, there is no Israeli military occupation.
+Military Occupation in GazaUntil the war which followed the Jewish genocide of October 7th, 2023, Hamas was in charge of Gaza.
+Israel disengaged from Gaza in 2005; therefore, prior to the Jewish genocide, there was no Israeli military occupation.

 Settlements – These are legal Jewish communities in Judea & Samaria, the ancestral heartland of Israel.